Skip to contents

 Details

-This function calculates the item discriminations (corrected item-total correlations for each item of x with the remaining items) and the Cronbach's alpha for each item, if it was deleted from the scale.
+This function calculates the item-total correlations, item discriminations (corrected item-total correlations for each item of x with the remaining items) and the Cronbach's alpha for each item, if it was deleted from the scale.
 The absolute value of the item discrimination indices should be above 0.2.
 An index between 0.2 and 0.4 is considered as "fair", while an index above 0.4 (or below -0.4) is "good".
 The range of satisfactory values is from 0.4 to 0.7.
 Items with low discrimination indices are often ambiguously worded and should be examined.
 Items with negative indices should be examined to determine why a negative value was obtained (e.g. reversed answer categories regarding positive and negative poles).

 Examples